Are We Asking the Right Questions? On Ambiguity in Natural Language Queries for Tabular Data Analysis: Analytical Queries through the Lens of Cooperative Interaction

-Since queries unfold as natural language interactions, we analyze them through Grice's cooperative principle \cite{griceLogicCoversation1975}.
-This principle states that participants in interactions provide sufficient but not excessive information (maxim of quantity), while being truthful (maxim of quality).
 Consider the query ``What is the average summer temperature in Copenhagen?'' in Figure \ref{fig:cooperative_queries_extended_v2} \textcircled{a}.
-To respond, a system must determine both what analytical procedure to perform (e.g., mean, median) and what data to apply it to (which time period; what is ``summer''). \textit{We term the unique combination of a specific analytical procedure and the exact data to which it is applied as \underline{actionable query interpretation}.} Deriving actionable interpretations requires grounding both the analytical intent (the operation and its parameters) and the data scope (entities, temporal boundaries, and domain constraints; see Appendix \ref{sec:appendix:query_specification_framework} for details).
+To respond, a system must determine both what analytical procedure to perform (e.g., mean, median) and what data to apply it to (which time period; what is ``summer''). \textit{We term the unique combination of a specific analytical procedure and the exact data to which it is applied as \underline{actionable query interpretation}.} Deriving actionable interpretations requires grounding both the analytical intent (the operation and its parameters) and the data scope (entities, temporal boundaries, and domain constraints; see Appendix \ref{sec:appendix:query_specification_framework} for details) into concrete analytical operations and data selections.
 This grounding succeeds through user-system cooperation, where both parties adhere to shared expectations: users provide information they deem necessary, systems can infer what remains implicit, with both parties avoiding unnecessary ambiguity.
 Based on this cooperative framing we posit that \textit{a \underline{cooperative query} expresses an insight need such that it provides sufficient specification, either explicitly or through reasonable inference, to identify at least one valid, actionable query interpretation.} Conversely, an \textit{\underline{uncooperative query}} is underspecified to a degree that creates \textit{irresolvable ambiguity}, providing insufficient basis for the system to identify a valid, actionable interpretation, as depicted in Figure \ref{fig:cooperative_queries_extended_v2} \textcircled{b} \& \textcircled{c}.
 This ambiguity may result from a misaligned mental model of the system's capabilities and the context of the interaction, leading users to provide insufficient information or express analytical intent too vaguely, effectively violating the maxim of quantity.
 For instance, the query ``What is the average temperature?'' omits critical information about the location, which has no strong convention or well-defined set of reasonable interpretations, rendering the system unable to make a well-founded grounding decision.